robphilipp/data-frame-ts/README.md

 [(toc)](#table-of-contents)

+Once you've created a `DataFrame`, you may want to ask questions about the data that it holds.

+> These are examples, and so the usage of the `Result` class isn't idiomatic.
+Please see [Result documentation](https://github.com/robphilipp/result/blob/main/README.md) for how to use the `Result` class correctly.

 ```typescript
 // After creating a `DataFrame` you can ask questions about it.
 // Here, we grab the data-frame directly from the result.
 (Normally,